ImageMagick/Usage-Markdown/windows/index.md

 It turns out that the simple Convert command takes just as much execution time as filtering the result of Identify, but that resizing the image to one pixel via `-resize 1x1!` significantly speeds up the operation, without changing its result too much.
 Note that we are using `ECHO %TIME%` instead of `TIME /T`, because the latter will only display hours and minutes, whereas the former will provide hundredths of a second.
-In contrast to UNIX command shells, there is no direct way to measure relative times, i.e. set a reference point, execute the statement, and then evaluate the time needed.
+In contrast to Unix command shells, there is no direct way to measure relative times, i.e. set a reference point, execute the statement, and then evaluate the time needed.
 The calculation of relative times within a batch file is made difficult by the fact that batch files allow only integer arithmetics.
 One can extract the seconds using the FOR command and then use IM's fx operator to perform the subtraction, allowing for 60 seconds overflow